4uralynn/python-automation-cert-notes/learn_git/branch_merge.md

 **NOTE:**

-You can use the **git log** options `--graph` and `oneline`, to organize the history better for quick viewing.
+You can use the **git log** options `--graph` and `--oneline`, to organize the history better for quick viewing.
 This is especially helpful with merge conflicts.

 *See the example below:*